-Get in touch with Klein Lawyers LLP.
+Get in touch with the cycling accident lawyers at Klein Lawyers LLP.
 For more than 20 years, our legal team has helped injured cyclists and their families to file ICBC claims and recover compensation for their medical expenses and more.
 We will provide a free review of your case today.

 Under the Motor Vehicle Act, RSBC 1996, c.
 318, cyclists in British Columbia have the same rights and duties as vehicle drivers.
 In order to respect cyclists’ rights and safely share the road with them, the B.C. government encourages vehicle drivers to: